yas-sim/openvino-model-division-and-simple-custom-layer/README.md

 |convert-divide-skip.sh|Divide the input model and skip 'target_conv_layer'|
 - The converted models can be found in `./models` folder.

-### Tips to find the correct node name for Model Optimizer
+### Tip to find the correct node name for Model Optimizer

 Model optimizer requires **MO internal [networkx](https://networkx.org/) graph node name** to specify `--input` and `--output` nodes.
 You can modify the model optimizer a bit to have it display the list of networkx node names.
 Add 3 lines on the very bottom of the code snnipet below and run the model optimizer.